ggonnella/fastsubtrees/README.md

 ```
 # add a genome size attribute from a tabular file
-# the IDs are in column 1, the values in column 2 of the table
+# the IDs are in column 2, the values in column 3 of the table
-fastsubtrees attribute nt.tree genome_size --tab \
+fastsubtrees attribute nt.tree genome_size \
-  data/accession_taxid_attribute.tsv.gz 1 2
+  data/accession_taxid_attribute.tsv.gz --elementscol 2 --valuescol 3

 # add a GC content attribute from a tabular file
-# the IDs are in column 1, the values in column 3 of the table
+# the IDs are in column 2, the values in column 4 of the table
-fastsubtrees attribute nt.tree GC_content --tab \
+fastsubtrees attribute nt.tree GC_content \
-  data/accession_taxid_attribute.tsv.gz 1 3
+  data/accession_taxid_attribute.tsv.gz --elementscol 2 --valuescol 4
 ```

 Once the attributes are created, their values in any subtree can be